 As Governors we fully support initiatives to further improve the provision for children and young people.
 We are extremely proud of the school's achievements.
-This is reflected in the most recent inspection report by Ofsted that graded Eastington Primary as an 'Outstanding School' in all categories.
 Most importantly, we recognise the role played by parents and greatly value the partnership between the home, school and wider community.